E-Sid/scripts/README.md

 ## General Instructions
 - In all the files.
 You can type the entry (numerical number) and press `ENTER` (Return)
 - If you do not have a compiler for the scripting language used, you can use an online compiler via a web browser as [JDoodle](https://www.jdoodle.com/) or [Tutorials Point ](https://www.tutorialspoint.com) and select the scripting language of your choice.
-- If there is the same calculator in AWK and other language, AWK scripts is the more comprehensive and up-to-date
+- If there is the same calculator in AWK &/or and other language, AWK & Perl scripts are the more comprehensive and up-to-date
 - If there are different versions of a calculator in BASH Shell Script `filename-bc.sh` would be the most up-to-date

 ## Instructions for GNU/Linux Bash Shell Script on GNU/Linux, BSD (FreeBSD, OpenBSD, NetBSD), Unix, MacOS-X or Haiku